VakdeviKankipati/Life-Skills/prevention-of-sexual-harassment.md

 Sexual harassment includes unwelcome and inappropriate behavior of a sexual nature that can be verbal, non-verbal, physical, or visual.
 Examples include:

-    Unwanted touching or physical contact
+    Unwanted touching or physical contact.

-    Sexually suggestive remarks, jokes, or gestures
+    Sexually suggestive remarks, jokes, or gestures.

-    Inappropriate comments on appearance or body
+    Inappropriate comments on appearance or body.

-    Sharing sexually explicit content (messages, images, or videos)
+    Sharing sexually explicit content (messages, images, or videos).

-    Repeated requests for dates despite refusals
+    Repeated requests for dates despite refusals.

-    Stalking or following someone persistently
+    Stalking or following someone persistently.

-    Displaying offensive material in the workplace
+    Displaying offensive material in the workplace.

-    Making threats or promises in exchange for sexual favors
+    Making threats or promises in exchange for sexual favors.

 Such acts create a hostile, intimidating, or uncomfortable work environment.